jschanck/sieve-tables/README.md

 centers are at an angular distance of pi/3.

 # Table entries
-- 2075.csv lists (d, 1/C(d))
+- 2075.csv lists (d, -log2(C(d)))
-- 2924.csv lists (d, cos(a), cos(b), 1/(C(d)W(d,a,b))) for a choice of a and b that is explained below.
+- 2924.csv lists (d, cos(a), cos(b), -log2(C(d)W(d,a,b))) for a choice of a and b that is explained below.
-- 3494.csv lists (d, cos(a), 1/(C(d)W(d,a,a))) for a choice of a that is explained below.
+- 3494.csv lists (d, cos(a), -log2(C(d)W(d,a,a))) for a choice of a that is explained below.

 # How to interpret the tables

 ## 2075.csv
-Sieving algorithms for the shortest vector problem attempt to find many pairs of lattice vectors that are at an angular distance of pi/3 or less.
+Sieving algorithms for the shortest vector problem take a large list of random lattice vectors and attempt to find pairs of vectors that are at an angular distance of < pi/3.
+Each pair can be combined to produce a shorter vector.
+If the number of pairs found is proportional to the input list size, then it may be possible to recurse on the output list and produce a shortest vector.

 The "kissing constant" in dimension d is the size of the largest list of d-dimensional unit vectors that does not contain a pair of vectors at angular distance < pi/3.
 The kissing constant is known to be larger than 1/C(d) = 2^((0.2075....+o(1))d), but the best known lower bound only exceeds 1/C(d) by a linear factor in d [JJP].

-Some analyses of sieving algorithms, e.g. [BDGL], assume that many pairs of lattice vectors with small angular distance can be found in a random list of size 1/C(d).
+Heuristic analyses of sieving algorithms, e.g. [BDGL], assume that (1/C(d))^(1+o(1)) pairs of lattice vectors with small angular distance can be found in a random list of size (1/C(d))^(1+o(1)).
 This assumption is consistent with the largest sieving experiments performed to date [G6K].
 However, to my knowledge, no one has performed experiments that are specifically designed to estimate the minimum list size necessary for sieving.

+Some analyses go farther and assume that the o(1) terms are 0, e.g. the "best plausible attack" in [NewHope] assumes that many good pairs will be found in a list of size 2^(0.2075d).

 This table should be interpreted as a folklore estimate for the number of lattice vectors that any sieving algorithm must enumerate.
-It is neither an upper bound nor a lower bound on this quantity.
+It ignores the o(1) in the list size assumed by heuristic analyses, i.e. in (1/C(d))^(1+o(1)), but computes 1/C(d) exactly.
+Note that there is little evidence to suggest that the ignored o(1) term is positive for dimensions relevant to cryptanalysis.

 ## 2924.csv
-Consider the following experiment with parameters d, n, t, a, b:
+Consider the following experiment that has parameters d, n, t, a, b:
 1. Sample a list L of n i.i.d. uniform points on the d-1 sphere,
 2. Sample a list F of t i.i.d. uniform points on the d-1 sphere,
 3. For each (v,w) in L x L, compare v and w if and only if there exists